Oktaliem/pythonseleniumpyunit/README.md

 - Add webdriver manager capabilities.
 - Remove unnecessary codes.
 - Compatible version to run demo in Linux and MacOS.
-- Add information how to run the test (Readme.md).
+- Add information how to run the test (README).
 - Run the test in selenium grid (zalenium) - TO DO
 - Video how to run the test - TO DO